sgcjw/CDE4301_website/content/report/final_report.md

 ---
-title: "Development of a Compact Power Distribution System for Unmanned Surface Vehicle (USV)"
+title: "Development of a Compact PDS for Unmanned Surface Vehicle (USV)"
 date: 2025-11-14
 lastmod: 2025-11-16
 author: ["Chen Jiawei"]
-description: "This report documents the work done on developing a compact power distribution system for ST Engineering's Unmanned Surface Vehicle (USV)."
+description: "This report documents the work done on developing a compact PDS for ST Engineering's Unmanned Surface Vehicle (USV)."
-summary: "This report documents the work done on developing a compact power distribution system for ST Engineering's Unmanned Surface Vehicle (USV)."
+summary: "This report documents the work done on developing a compact PDS for ST Engineering's Unmanned Surface Vehicle (USV)."
 editPost:
     URL: "https://www.stengg.com/"
     Text: "ST Engineering Company Website"